luffy2106/pandas/Essential_Pandas_Functions/README.md

     print(f"Neighborhood: {name}")
     display(group.head(3))
 ```
-Take a look at question 5.9, Airbnb_dataset.ipynb to see how to manipulate object df_group after groupby.
 - Multiple aggregations
 Ex:
 ```
 aggregation = df.agg({"SALES": "sum", "QUANTITYORDERED": "mean"})
 ```
+More example, Take a look at:
+- Question 5.9, Airbnb_dataset.ipynb to see how to manipulate object df_group after groupby.
+- interview/QRT/pandas_exercise.ipynb, question 4 (Group by state_id to see the subject of each state)
 6.2 Sorting data
 You can sort the data based on a specific column, either in the ascending order or in the descending order.
 Ex: